-Perhaps you are shooting out of the right hand side of a bunker and the left hand side of your bunker isn’t being attacked.
+Perhaps you are shooting out of the right-hand side of a bunker and the left-hand side of your bunker isn’t being attacked.
 Don’t assume it will remain that way.
-In short, assumptions has cost more skilled players an out by giving an opponent a free shot than it has any other form of out.
+In short, assumptions have cost more skilled players an out by giving an opponent a free shot than it has any other form of out.
 Did I mention embarrassing?

 9Don’t Trust Your Teammates

 This paintball tip is right up there with assuming.
 This one seems both nasty and unconventional in a team-oriented activity.
 You must be pragmatic.
 Use your teammates, but don’t rely on them.